Need More Info? Click Here

 Willie Dueck, who still enjoys walking the plant and watching it grow as he approaches his 90th year, established the company in the 1970s.
 The family-run business began as a small repair shop serving the local agricultural community and producing cattle equipment, grain wagons, and air seeders.
 Family members also owned and operated a lumberyard that sold vinyl flooring.
 The need to efficiently deal with the vinyl rolls laid the groundwork for Vidir’s first vertical storage unit.

 To read the entire story, click here.

 Strict adherence to that age-old business adage “stick to your core competency” may best explain how a rural Manitoba manufacturer grew to become the sole supplier of storage racks to some of the largest big-box retailers in North America.

 The company was named after a small Manitoba farming town that today is little more than an old schoolhouse and boarded-up church.
 In 1979, the pioneering entrepreneur Willie Dueck opened a repair shop for farmers there.
 It expanded into a lumberyard in nearby Arborg, and today the company operates three manufacturing facilities, has 130 employees and logs up to $25-million in annual revenue.

-“It’s been an ongoing theme for us: ‘If it’s not our core offering, let’s outsource it,’” says David Klassen, chief financial officer of Vidir Machine Inc., based in Arborg, Man.
+“It’s been an ongoing theme for us: ‘If it’s not our core offering, let’s outsource it,’” says David Klassen, chief financial officer of Vidir Solutions Inc., based in Arborg, Man.
 “We have to stick to what we’re good at, and we are a good manufacturer.”

 To read the full story, click here.